 Definitely not!
-We have a huge resort filled with volleyball courts, basketball courts, pool tables, hot tubs, outdoor pool, paddle boats, sea kayaks, canoes, hiking and biking trails…the list could go on.
+We have a huge resort with volleyball courts, ball hockey court, flat topped kayaks, stand up paddleboards, dock with a slide, inner tubes for floating, hiking and biking trails…the list could go on.

 We do have an onsite store where you can pick up snacks, drinks, souvenirs, forgotten items, water shoes and more.

 Our food is fantastic, hearty and plentiful both on and off the river with a vegetarian alternative at every meal.
 Our style is soup/salad buffet plus hot items from our BBQ pit at every course.
 Please mention any special dietary needs when you book so we can let our restaurant know.
 We try our best to accommodate special diets.

 No, you would need to bring your own camping equipment although we do usually have sleeping bags, tent poles and tent patches for sale in the on site store if you forgot something.

 Yes, you can bring your own alcohol to your campsite or cabin but it cannot go anywhere else on the resort.

 No, we don’t have the setup for individual campfires on the resort, we do maintain a large fire up on deck where the nightly entertainment takes place.